Omiikay/Artsy-Frontend/README.md

 # Artist Search - Frontend

-The frontend application for the Artist Search platform, built with Angular, TypeScript, and Bootstrap.
+The frontend application for the Artist Search Protal, built with Angular, TypeScript, and Bootstrap.

+This portal can be reached on: https://csci571-hw5-nrocikay.wl.r.appspot.com/

+Details about the back end can be found in this [repo](https://github.com/Omiikay/Artsy-Backend).

 ## Overview